alcapitan/atui/README.md

 ATUI is an open-source project that invites collaboration.
 You can help in the development of the project even without coding !
 So you can test ATUI, report bugs, give your opinions and ideas for improvement, and more...
 Before contributing, please read <a href="https://alcapitan.github.io/atui/CONTRIBUTING.md">CONTRIBUTING.md</a>.
 All your reports must be done in <a href="https://github.com/alcapitan/atui/issues">Issues on GitHub</a>.
-The roadmap is also in the Issues page.
+The road map is also in the Issues page.

 ## What is this project in a nutshell ?